NOAA-EMC/ci-install-intel-toolkit/ci/README.md

 ### MKL Tests
 - **mkl_test.c** - MKL C program that performs BLAS dgemm operation
 - **mkl_test.f90** - MKL Fortran program that performs BLAS dgemm operation

-### Combined Tests
-- **combined_test.c** - Program combining MPI, OpenMP, and MKL features

-## Usage

-These files are automatically used by the GitHub Actions workflow.
-They help keep the workflow YAML file clean and maintainable by separating test logic and source code from workflow configuration.